-March 31, 2019 March 31, 2018
+Particulars March 31, 2020 March 31, 2019

+Financial Assets:

-Trade Receivable 67 -
+Trade receivables 39 67

-Other Financial Assets - -
+Other financial assets - -

+Total 39 67

 19. Additional capital disclosures

 For the purpose of the Company's capital management, capital includes issued equity capital, share premium, all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise shareholder value and support its strategies and operating requirements.
 The key objective of the Company's capital management is to ensure that it maintains a stable capital structure with a focus on total equity to uphold investor, creditor, and customer confidence and to ensure future development of its business.
 The Company determines the capital requirement based on annual operating plans and long-term and other strategic investment plans.
 The funding requirements for the Company's operations are generally met through operating cash flows generated and supplemented by long-term and working capital borrowings from banks.